open-telemetry/semantic-conventions/docs/database/database-spans.md

 ## Common attributes

 These attributes will usually be the same for all operations performed over the same database connection.
-Some database systems may allow a connection to switch to a different `db.user`, for example, and other database systems may not even have the concept of a connection at all.

 <!-- semconv db(full) -->
 | Attribute  | Type | Description  | Examples  | [Requirement Level](https://opentelemetry.io/docs/specs/semconv/general/attribute-requirement-level/) | Stability |